LSU-UE4/UE5-Level-Design/moving-platform/README.md

 <img src="https://via.placeholder.com/1000x4/45D7CA/45D7CA" alt="drawing" height="4px"/>

 Now a level will not be interesting unless we can allow you to exploit vertical height to make more interesting levels.
 We need a moving platform that can get the player around the level!
-Lets create a simple blueprint that allows us to have a moving platform that we can use an a variety of scenarios.
+Lets create a simple blueprint that allows us to have a moving platform that we can use in a variety of scenarios.

 <br>